VOL. III - CHAPTER 5

 A second mortgage for £100.00 was with Mr Lowen and interest was to run at 4%.
 A statement at 11 August 1949 showing that interest was being added to the balance, payments totalling £2.10s 0d had been paid between 1944 and 1947 and suggests the balance outstanding £114.12s 8d was repaid in 1949.
 This seems to have taken place following the death of Joan's mother Grace Florence Ponting and the winding up of the trust created by her father in law, William Ponting (Chapter 10).

-After her husband's death Joan returned to a career in nursing before moving back to live with her son at Bywood, Ninfield.
-In her later years she moved to be nearer her son.
-Gracie Joan Barton died in November 1998 aged 92 (Reg Gen November 1998 Milton Keynes A21B 29)
+After her husband's death "Joan" returned to a career in social care before moving back to live, initially with her son "Bill" and his family at Bywood, Ninfield, remaining there when he moved his family to Milton Keynes in 1972.
+In her later years she moved to be nearer her sons.
+Gracie Joan Barton died in November 1998 aged 92 (Reg Gen November 1998 Milton Keynes A21B 29).

-William Arthur Barton married Barbara Joy Veness on 15 November 1958 at St Mary The Virgin, Ninfield.
+Bill married Barbara Joy Veness on 15 November 1958 at St Mary the Virgin, Ninfield.

 - Nicholas James Barton

 - Caroline Joy Barton (the compiler of this family history).